 Download our Housing Options As You Age chart and review each type of housing option side-by-side.
 The chart can also double as a worksheet to help you figure out which housing options might work best for you.

 Adult day programs offer healthy meals, medication management, and above all social stimulation to seniors and the disabled who are not yet ready for nursing home-level care but need support during work hours to continue living safely at home.
 In fact, enrollment in adult day programs has been shown to help participants remain in their homes longer, delaying the need to enter a long term care facility such as an assisted living facility or a nursing home.

 Programs are staffed by medical professionals who provide daily care, activities, entertainment, and supervision in a group setting.
 But the program offers more than support for participants.
 Family caregivers also benefit from adult day services.
 Enrolling a loved one can elevate the sometimes stressful task of arranging for a caregiver during work hours.
 And some programs also offer services specifically for caregivers, such as support groups.

-Learn more about Gifford Retirement Community’s two adult day programs in Barre and Bethel, Vermont.
+Learn more about Gifford Retirement Community’s adult day program in Bethel, Vermont.